pism/pism/doc/sphinx/manual/modeling-choices/dynamics/rheology.rst

        :config:`flow_law.gpbld.water_frac_coeff` [default `C=181.25`\], and `\omega` is
        capped at level :config:`flow_law.gpbld.water_frac_observed_limit`.

-   * - ``gpbld3``
-     - Same as ``gpbld``, but with the fixed Glen exponent `n = 3`.

-       This flow law implementation is *significantly faster* thanks to a number of low-level optimizations.

-       It is also less flexible (all constants are hard-wired and cannot be changed using configuration parameters).

    * - ``pb``
      - Paterson-Budd law, the cold-mode default.
 Fixed Glen exponent `n=3`.
 Has a split "Arrhenius" term `A(T) = A \exp(-Q/RT^*)` where